nlpub/chinese-whispers/README.md

 ## EDIT

 Added a [Cython](https://cython.org/) version of the module.

-This allows for performance gains (x5 especially for very large graphs, more than 10 000 nodes)
+This allows for performance gains.
+It is often 10 to 20 times faster than the pure Python implementation, especially for very large graphs (more than 10 000 nodes, up to millions of edges).
+Still, about 70% of the computing time is spent on copying the Networkx Graph to C arrays.
+This means that the more iterations you run, the faster it will be compared to the pure Python implementation.

-This is a beta version, which currently supports unweighted and weighted graphs, but only the 'top' algorithm from the original module.
+This is a beta version, which currently supports unweighted and weighted graphs, but only the 'top' algorithm from the original implementation.

 To run, do: